The Science Behind Repour

-Repour is designed around a standard 750 ml bottle of wine under the assumption of 5 pours and around its ability to absorb the oxygen from 1500 ml of air:
+Repour is designed for a standard 750 ml bottle of wine under the assumption of 5 pours and around its ability to absorb the oxygen from 1500 ml of air:

 If Repour is exposed to a higher volume of air than 1500 ml, its effectiveness will be diminished and possibly not effective.